konomissira/order_courier_management_system_app/README.md

 -   Input Validation: Ensures user inputs are within expected formats, e.g., numeric entries where required.
 -   Range Checks: Prevents index out-of-bounds errors by checking if selections fall within valid ranges.
 -   Confirmation Prompts: Ensures that deletions are confirmed to avoid accidental data loss.

+## Testing:

+To ensure the application is working correctly, automated tests have been written.
+Follow the steps below to run the tests:

+-   Set Up Relative Imports: If you encounter errors like ModuleNotFoundError, make sure to use relative imports in the code.
+For example:
+    Update imports in manage_orders_database.py, manage_products_database.py, and manage_couriers_database.py like this:
+    from .manage_products_database import display_product_list, products_list
+    from .manage_couriers_database import couriers
+    from .manage_orders_database import orders

+-   Install Dependencies: Running the following command: pip install -r requirements.txt

+-   Run All Tests: Use pytest to run all tests in the tests folder: pytest

+-   Run a Specific Test File: It is possible to run a specific test file, by using: pytest tests/test_manage_products_database.py

+### Notes:

+-   Ensure that the database and any necessary configurations (like .env files) are properly set up before running the tests.
+-   Use pytest for testing since it is a powerful and widely-used testing framework for Python.
+-   Always ensure the relative imports are configured correctly when testing within a project structure.

 ## License